AdrianoGratani/react-concepts-explained-through-projects/README.md

 TOPICS: React props, props drilling, Modularity (component logic distributed over multiple JSX files), function handlers, event handlers.

 TASKS:
   - the user is presented with a Button component, once it clicks on the button some content is displayed/hidden.
-This content is rendered from a child component rendered, imported from the same directory: `Modal.jsx`.
+  - This content has to be rendered from a child component rendered, imported from the same directory: `Modal.jsx`.
+  - The child commponent has to receive the parent's logic, included useState, as props, in order to display some data in its containers.

 TOOLS/PSEUDOCODE:
   Basically, the logic of this component is distributed over two files.